Parental Relocation & Move Away

 - How the move will affect the current custody and visitation arrangement.
 If the move is far away but is not too far for regular visits, it may be easier to obtain court approval.

 Make sure your case is properly presented and your parental rights protected in regard to your move away case.
-Contact a San Diego family attorney from Claery & Green, LLP today to learn more about your rights and options.
+Contact a San Diego family attorney from Claery & Hammond, LLP today to learn more about your rights and options.